stfc/cloud-docs/source/Keystone/ApplicationCredentials.rst

 - **Description:** Description of the application credential.
 This could be the description of which application will use this credential or the purpose of the credential.

-- **Secret:** A password for the credential which will be used in order to authenticate access through keystone. **This must be different to the user's password.**
+- **Secret:** A password for the credential which will be used in order to authenticate access through keystone.
+If left blank a secret will be generated automatically.

 - **Expiration Date:** Date that the application credential expires and will be deleted.
 If left blank, the application credential will not expire.